OHC By-Laws: last revised September 4, 2016

 4.1 Annual Meeting

-The Annual Meeting of the General Membership of the Corporation shall be held on the Sunday preceding Labor Day of each year.
+The Annual Meeting of the General Membership of the Corporation shall be held on the Saturday or Sunday preceding Labor Day of each year.

 4.2 Special Meeting